yevster/weblogic-on-azure/javaee/README.md

 The next step is to get the application up and running.
 Follow the steps below to do so.
 * Start Eclipse.
 * Go to the 'Servers' panel, right click.
 Select New -> Server -> Oracle -> Oracle WebLogic Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 * After the Eclipse WebLogic adapters are done installing, go to the 'Servers' panel again, right click.
 Select New -> Server -> Oracle -> Oracle WebLogic Server.
 Choose the defaults and hit 'Next'.
-Enter where you have WebLogic and Oracle JDK installed
+Enter where you have WebLogic and Oracle JDK installed, click next.
+For the domain directory, hit Create -> Create Domain.
+For the domain name, specify 'domain1'.
+Hit 'Finish' to add the new server to Eclipse.

-Click 'Finish'.
-Keep the defaults and hit 'Finish'.
-WildFly is now setup in Eclipse.
 * Go to the directory where you have WildFly installed.
 * Create a new directory structure org/postgresql/main within /modules.
 * Copy the Postgres driver and the corresponding module.xml to the newly created directory structure under main.
 These files are located in the javaee/server directory where you downloaded the application code.